thoughtram/blog/_posts/2016-01-22-understanding-zones.md

 ## Creating, forking and extending Zones

 Zones are actually a language feature in Dart.
 However, since Dart also just compiles to JavaScript, we can implement the same functionality in JavaScript too.
 Brian (the guy I've mentioned earlier) has done exactly that.
-He created [zone.js](https://github.com/angular/zone.js) as a port of Zones to JavaScript, which is also a dependency of Angular 2.
+He created [zone.js](https://github.com/angular/zone.js) as a port of Zones to JavaScript, which is also a dependency of Angular.
 Before we take a look at how we can profile our code samples with Zones, let's first discuss how zones are created.

 Once we've embedded zone.js into our website, we have access to the global `zone` object. `zone` comes with a method `run()` that takes a function which should be executed in that zone.
 In other words, if we'd like to run our code in a zone, we can already do it likes this: